aureliegallet/Nutrigenomics-Knowledge-System/README.md

 # Nutrigenomics-Knowledge-System

-Navigate to the Flask Folder by using cd Flask.
+Navigate to the Flask Folder by using `cd Flask`.

 Run `pip install -r requirements.txt` if needed.